AnshThakur99/AnshThakur99/README.md

-<h3 align="center">Hi 👋!
+<h3 align="left">Hi 👋!
 My name is Ansh Thakur and I'm a Software Developer from India.</h3>

 ###